circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 **Note:** CircleCI does not currently support non-numeric semantic versioning elements.
 We suggest that you use either semver-style version strings in x.y.z format, or a development-style version string in dev:* format.

-## Orb Versions (Development vs. Production)
+## Orb Versions (Development vs. Production vs Inline)

 ### Production Orbs

+Production orbs are immutable and can be found on the [Orb Registry](https://circleci.com/orbs/registry/).

   - Production orbs are immutable.
 They can not be deleted or edited.
 Updates must be provided in a new semver release.
   - Version string must be in semver format. `<namespace>/<orb>@1.2.3`
   - Production orbs may only be published by an owner of the namespace organization.
-  - Published to the Orb Registry
+  - Published to the Orb Registry.
+  - Open source, released under [MIT license](https://circleci.com/orbs/registry/licensing).
+  - Available via CircleCI CLI

 ### Development Orbs

+Development orbs are temporary overwrite-able orb tag versions, useful for rapid development and testing prior to deploying a semver deployed production change.

  - Development orbs automatically expire 90 days after they are published.
 Mutable and can be overwritten.
  - Version string must begin with `dev:` followed by any string. `<namespace>/<orb>@dev:my-feature-branch`
  - May be published by any member of the namespace organization.
- - Will not appear on the Orb Registry
+ - Will not appear on the Orb Registry.
+ - Open source, released under [MIT license](https://circleci.com/orbs/registry/licensing).
+ - Available via CircleCI CLI (if the development tag name is known)

+### Inline Orbs

+Inline orbs are defined directly within the user's config are completely local and scoped to the individual project.
+_[See: inline orbs](# Fix this later) for more information on types of namespaces._

+  - Not published to the orb service.
+  - No versioning.
+  - Exist only locally within the user's config.
+  - Not accessible outside of the repository.
+  - Not public.
+  - Not accessible via CLI

 ## Using Orbs Within Your Orb and Register-Time Resolution